mehdikazi/Massdrop-Coding-Challenge/README.md

      ```

 # Next Steps
-  -Make application runnable through command line using cURL. <br />
+  - Make application runnable through command line using cURL. <br />
-  -Add more extensive error checking<br />
+  - Add more extensive error checking<br />
-  -Usable even with malformed url<br />
+  - Usable even with malformed url<br />
-    -Currently https://www.google.com/ will work but www.google.com will not<br />
+    - Currently https://www.google.com/ will work but www.google.com will not<br />
-  -Handle cases where source code is not instantly parsed (make use of IN-PROGRESS status)
+  - Handle cases where source code is not instantly parsed (make use of IN-PROGRESS status)